 Guide To The Best Unknown Theatres In London

-9th January 2017 Chris Clark London Life, News and Events
+9th January 2017 Joe Graham London Life, News and Events

 Whether you’re looking to perform, learn new skills or broaden your cultural horizons, there’s an abundance of theatres and venues for you to do so in London.
 Of course, the West End always has high quality shows whatever time of the year you’re planning to get tickets, with listings stuffed to the brim with celebrity actors and fantastic musicals.
 But if you’re looking for something a little more off the grid then fringe venues and unusual theatre settings always make for unmissable viewing.
 This guide to London’s less well known theatrical venues will help you to explore the city around you, whilst taking in some of the best performances available.